Skip to main content

 Using Tuition Assistance (TA)

 Post secondary institutions are required to have a signed Department of Defense Memorandum of Understanding (DOD MOU) in order to receive military institution assistance.
 Tuition assistance eligibility is contingent upon the individual's service tuition assistance policies. *Note: The program is open to officers, warrant officers and enlisted active-duty service personnel.
 In addition, members of the National Guard and Reserve Components may be eligible for TA based on their service eligibility.
-To be eligible for TA, an enlisted or commissioned service member must have enough time remaining in service to complete the course for which he or she has applied.
-After the completion of a course, an officer using TA must fulfill a service obligation that runs parallel with – not in addition to – any existing service obligation.
+To be eligible for TA, an enlisted or commissioned service member must have enough time remaining in service to complete the program for which he or she has applied.
+After the completion of a course, the service member using TA must fulfill a service obligation that runs parallel with – not in addition to – any existing service obligation.

 *Note: Sonoma State University policy on refunds for unearned TA funds is based on a graduated scale; in the event a military-affiliated student is unable to complete a course, students can click on the following link for more information: https://registrar.sonoma.edu/enrollment-policies/withdrawals